38zo/zontact/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-One button, one form, zero hassle.
-Floating contact button opens an accessible modal with a contact form.
+A simple floating contact button for WordPress: fast, accessible, and clutter-free.

 == Description ==

-Zontact provides a simple, elegant floating contact button that opens an accessible modal with a contact form.
-Perfect for websites that need a quick way for visitors to get in touch without cluttering the design.
+Most contact form plugins try to do everything and end up slowing your site down.

+**Zontact does one thing well.**

+It adds a clean, lightweight floating contact button to your WordPress site.
+When clicked, it opens an **accessible modal contact form** so visitors can reach you quickly without page reloads, visual clutter, or bloated features you don’t need.

+Zontact is built for performance, usability, and accessibility.
+If you want a simple way for users to contact you without installing a heavy form builder, Zontact is for you.

+### What Zontact Does

+* Adds a floating contact button to your site
+* Opens a fast, accessible modal with a contact form
+* Sends messages directly to your email
+* Optionally stores messages in WordPress for easy access

+No page builders.
+No third-party services.
+No unnecessary extras.

+### Who It’s For

+* Small business owners who want customers to contact them easily
+* Freelancers who need a reliable contact solution for client sites
+* Anyone who values speed, simplicity, and clean design

+### Performance & Accessibility First

+Zontact is designed to stay out of your way:

+* Lightweight code with minimal assets
+* No frontend bloat or external dependencies
+* Fully accessible modal with keyboard navigation and screen reader support
+* Built using WordPress and WCAG accessibility best practices

+### Setup (Takes Less Than a Minute)

+1. Install and activate Zontact
+2. Open **Zontact → Settings** to adjust basic options
+3. The floating contact button appears automatically on your site

+That’s it.

-= Key Features =
+== Key Features ==

-* **Floating Contact Button** - Clean, minimal button that floats on your site
+* **Floating Contact Button** – Clean, minimal button that stays visible without disrupting your design
-* **Accessible Modal** - ARIA-compliant modal dialog with keyboard navigation
+* **Accessible Modal Contact Form** – ARIA-compliant, keyboard-friendly modal dialog
-* **Customizable Design** - Customize button icon, background color, text color, size, shape, border radius, accent placement (left/right) and many more.
+* **Simple Customization** – Adjust button position, colors, size, and shape
-* **Spam Protection** - Built-in honeypot field to prevent spam submissions
+* **Spam Protection** – Built-in honeypot to reduce spam submissions
-* **Email Notifications** - Automatic email notifications to site administrators
+* **Email Notifications** – Get messages delivered straight to your inbox
-* **Message Storage** - Optional storage of contact messages in database
-* **Admin Interface** - View and manage submitted messages from WordPress admin
+* **Message Storage (Optional)** – View submissions inside WordPress
-* **Translation Ready** - Fully prepared for internationalization
+* **Translation Ready** – Fully internationalized and ready for localization

-= Accessibility Features =

-Zontact is built with accessibility in mind from the ground up.
-Every element in the contact form and modal is designed to work for all users, including those using assistive technologies.
+== Accessibility ==

+Accessibility is a core feature—not an afterthought.

+Zontact includes:

-* Proper ARIA labels and roles for screen readers
+* Proper ARIA roles and labels
-* Smooth keyboard navigation
+* Logical keyboard navigation
-* Automatic focus management when opening and closing the modal
+* Automatic focus management
-* Clean, semantic HTML structure
+* Semantic HTML structure
-* Follows core WordPress and WCAG accessibility guidelines
+* Compliance with WordPress accessibility guidelines

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/zontact` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin to the `/wp-content/plugins/zontact` directory, or install it directly from the WordPress plugin directory.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the **Plugins** screen.
-3. Go to Zontact > Settings to configure your contact form
+3. Go to **Zontact → Settings** to configure your contact button.
-4. The floating contact button will automatically appear on your site
+4. The floating contact button will appear on the frontend automatically.

 == Frequently Asked Questions ==

-= Does this plugin work with all themes? =
+= Does Zontact slow down my site? =

-Yes, Zontact is designed to work with any WordPress theme.
-The floating button and modal are positioned independently of your theme's layout.

-= Can I customize the appearance? =

-Yes!
-You can change the button position (left or right), accent color, and customize the form fields through the plugin settings.
+No. Zontact is lightweight and loads only what it needs.
+There are no external scripts or unnecessary assets.

 = Is the contact form accessible? =

-Absolutely.
-Zontact follows WCAG guidelines and includes full ARIA support, keyboard navigation, and semantic HTML structure.
+Yes.
+Zontact follows WCAG and WordPress accessibility best practices, including keyboard navigation and screen reader support.

-= Does it prevent spam? =
+= Does it work with any theme? =

-Yes, Zontact includes a honeypot field and other spam prevention measures to protect your contact form.

-= Can I see submitted messages? =

-Yes, you can view all submitted messages in the WordPress admin under Zontact > Entries.
+Yes.
+The floating button and modal are independent of your theme’s layout and work with virtually all WordPress themes.

+= Will you add more features? =
+Zontact is intentionally focused on simplicity.
+Future enhancements will prioritize usability, performance, and accessibility—not feature bloat.

 == Screenshots ==

-1. Floating contact button on a website
+1. Floating contact button on the frontend (desktop view)
-2. Contact form modal when button is clicked
+2. Accessible contact form modal open
-3. Admin settings page for customization
-4. Entries list showing submitted messages
+3. Mobile view of the floating contact button
+4. Minimal settings panel in the WordPress admin

 == Changelog ==

 = 1.1.1 =
-* Refactor codebase with clear separation of concerns
+* Refactored codebase for improved structure and maintainability

 = 1.1.0 =
-* Implement Button Customization
+* Added button customization options

 = 1.0.9 =
-* Fix: Button visibility bug
+* Fixed button visibility issue

 = 1.0.8 =
-* Improved settings page with a new tabbed layout for better organization.
+* Improved settings UI with tabbed layout
-* Added support for developers to easily extend settings sections and fields.
-* Introduced a button visibility toggle allowing admins to control when the floating contact button appears on the frontend.
+* Added button visibility toggle
-* Minor UI refinements and code cleanup for better maintainability.
+* General UI refinements and cleanup

 = 1.0.0 =
 * Initial release
 * Floating contact button with modal
-* Customizable design options
 * Email notifications
-* Message storage and admin interface
+* Optional message storage
 * Full accessibility support
 * Translation ready

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Zontact - a simple, accessible floating contact form plugin.
+Initial release of Zontact – a simple, accessible floating contact button for WordPress.